rmlmcfadden/hyperfine/README.md

 `hyperfine` is a Python package providing miscellaneous tools to aid in materials science studies using implanted-ion nuclear-decay spin probes, such as [μSR] and [β-NMR].
-The package's content/functionality largely reflect my own scientific interests, as well as my current academic projects (see my [Google Scholar profile]);
+The package's content and functionality largely reflect my scientific interests, as well as the recent academic projects I've worked on (see, e.g., my [Google Scholar profile]).
-however, my hope is that some of the utilities will be useful for you too!
+My hope is that some of the utilities implemented here will be useful for you, too!

 ## Installing